 After completing the application you may mail it to the General Registrar at 107 N. Kent Street, Suite 102, Winchester, Va.
 22601 or fax it to us at (540) 665-8976 or email it to firstname.lastname@example.org.

 - The Frederick County Registrar's office begins mailing ballots approximately 45 days before any election or as soon as possible after this deadline.
-Ballots are mailed within three business days after the absentee ballot applications are received.
+Ballots are mailed within three business days after the completed absentee ballot applications are received.
 Please apply early enough to allow time to receive your ballot and return it by Election Day.
 Your application MUST be received in the Registrar's office by 5 pm on the seventh (7th) day before the election, in order for a ballot to be mailed to you.
 Applications received after this deadline must be declined and ballots will not be mailed.
 Call or e-mail us if your ballot doesn't arrive within a reasonable time.

 - All absentee ballots, both in-person or by mail, are tabulated on Election Day in the Central Absentee Precinct (CAP).
-The County of Frederick uses paper ballots for all in person or by mail absentee voting.
+The County of Frederick uses optical scan paper ballots for all in person or by mail absentee voting.
 Instructions will be included with your ballot.
 They must be followed carefully in order for your ballot to be counted on Election Day.

 - Information for active duty members of the armed forces and U.S. citizens living overseas can be found here.